oofdere/BroadcastFuturesReport/README.md

 ## Introduction
 Creating video used to be prohibitively expensive, requiring specialized equipment and a dedicated team.
 This changed in 1987, when NewTek announced the Video Toaster, a linear video editor that cost less than $5000 to set up, with all you need being a VCR, Commodore Amiga, and of course, the Video Toaster hardware.
 Around the same time, the Avid/1 Media Composer was released, bringing non-linear video editing to the masses.
 Ever since then, the process had been getting more automated and streamlined, as well as becoming more and more accessible.
 And now, of course, NLEs are commonplace and tools like OBS Studio and the ATEM Mini have made live switching more feasible than ever.

 So clearly, there is a trend of broadcasting technologies becoming cheaper and more accessible over time.
 But what's next in broadcasting?
 What new technologies are in the horizon?
+Will they make a difference?

 Feel free to [skip around](#table-of-contents).